codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 Wanna mix AI with your own code?
 This SDK is your BFF.
 Use OpenAI, Azure, Hugging Face, etc. Build agents that do real work.

 ### 🔧 Use it if:
-- You’re coding in C#, Python, or Java.
+- You're coding in C#, Python, or Java.
 - You want AI to actually *do* things in your app.

 ---